-- A Free Ferry ride: There is enough popularity about the ferry rides on canals so skipping this one is an absolute miss.
-Taking a free ride on IJ, the longest water body that covers most of the city is an experience worth taking time for, no tickets required!
+- A Free Ferry ride: There is enough popularity for the ferry rides on canals so skipping this one is an absolute miss.
+Taking a free ride on IJ, the longest water body that covers most of the city is an experience worth taking time for, no tickets are required!

-- Light Festival: Find dates and look forward to Amsterdam’s famous light festival hosted in winters when the water canals turn into an outdoor gallery and travelers around the world look forward to it.
+- Light Festival: Find dates and look forward to Amsterdam’s famous light festival hosted in winter when the water canals turn into an outdoor gallery and travelers around the world look forward to it.
 You can also explore nightclubs and music shows as they’re fun!

 - Explore the markets: Amsterdam is known for its vintage street shopping.
-Take a walking tour of the nearby markets that scream the authenticity of the city consists of, you can also shop for favorite pieces and eat at cafes!
+Take a walking tour of the nearby markets that scream the authenticity of the city consists of, you can also shop for your favorite pieces and eat at cafes!